MengRao/tcpshm/README.md

   [Echo Client/Server](https://github.com/MengRao/tcpshm/tree/master/test) is a complete example.

 ## Performance
 The echo client/server example is also used as performance test, where the client sends a message to the server on the same host, waiting for the response from server before sending the next one...
 Each message has a variable size which is randomly chosen in (16, 36, 68, 200) bytes.
 The test is done on an Ubuntu 14.04 host with Intel(R) Xeon(R) CPU E5-2687W 0 @ 3.10GHz, and cpupin is enabled in both client and server to get more stable latency(prevent process from being preempted).
-We use average RTT(Round Trip Time) as a latency measurement index(avg rtt = total time elapsed / number of messages processed):
+We use average RTT(Round Trip Time) to measure latency(avg rtt = total time elapsed / number of messages processed):

 RTT in **TCP** mode: **8.81837 us**